 Are You Disabled but Unable to Collect Disability Insurance Benefits from The Hartford?

 Can you imagine finding yourself disabled but unable to collect individual or group disability insurance benefits from your insurer?
 Even worse, the hoops which insurance companies can require you to jump through for claim approvals can feel never-ending.
-There has been a great deal of litigation around issues of disability insurance claim denials.
+There has been a great deal of litigation around issues of disability insurance claim delays and denials.
 While insurers have a right to protect their business interests, they should not do so at the expense of the truly disabled.
-You can fight back and win if your individual or long-term ERISA claim has been denied.
+You can fight back and win if the Hartford denied your individual or long-term group ERISA disability claim.

-The Hartford Financial Services Group Inc. is a huge enterprise, with revenue of more than $26 billion in recent years.
+The Hartford Financial Services Group Inc. is a huge enterprise, with revenues of more than $26 billion in recent years.
 Huge insurance carriers understand that they can often increase profits, by denying legitimate claims or giving policyholders the eternal runaround.
-If you believe Hartford Insurance has treated your individual or ERISA disability claim unfairly, we can help.
+If you believe Hartford Insurance has treated your individual or ERISA group disability claim unfairly, our Hartford Insurance Disability Claim Denials Attorneys can help.

-- Requests for independent medical examinations by doctors in the wrong specialty
+- Requests for independent medical examinations by doctors in the wrong medical specialty

 - Massive requests for duplicative claim documentation